Hilton Glasgow

 Construction of the hotel began in 1990.
 It stands on a site within the Anderston Commercial Zone, an area cleared during the 1960s and designated by the then Glasgow Corporation for "comprehensive development".
 Originally the land was earmarked for the second phase of the Anderston Centre complex (early plans show that a public housing tower was planned for the spot where the hotel stands); however, this was abandoned, and the site lay derelict until the late 1980s.
+The hotel officially opened on 30 November 1992, St Andrews Day in Scotland.
+The building was formally opened by the Lord Provost of Glasgow, Robert Inness.

 As well as being Hilton's first foray into Glasgow (it later took over the prestigious Stakis Grosvenor in the city's West End, and a third hotel was added to the portfolio in Finnieston), the hotel was notable for being the first high-rise building over 20 storeys to be constructed in Glasgow since its tower block building boom of the 1960s and early 1970s.
-The hotel has the largest banqueting hall in the city.
+The hotel has the largest banqueting hall in the city, and features 319 rooms and suites, the Raffles Bar, Minsky's deli restaurant, as well as a large ballroom that has capacity to accommodate up to 1,000 diners.

+Construction method

+The building was constructed using 20,000 cubic feet of concrete, 500 tonnes of cement, 9000 sq metres of granite, 200,000 wall blocks, 100,000m of timber and 230km of cabling.
+Donald Crerar from the architecture firm Crerar and Partners said that the site "is a prime site, close to the city centre without the congestion", further adding "this is, after all, an international hotel, and a large proportion of the business will come via the motorway and the airport".
+Further commenting on the location of the buildings construction, Crerar stated that "it is also very visible – one of the first things you see coming over the Kingston Bridge into the city from the airport".